Single Point Mooring (SPM) Systems Explained: Types and Components

 How Cargo Transfer Takes Place

-A typical offshore loading operation follows a carefully controlled sequence.
+A typical offshore loading or discharge operation follows a carefully controlled sequence designed to maintain vessel, mooring, hose, and cargo-transfer safety.

-Throughout the operation, the tanker remains free to rotate around the buoy in response to changing wind and sea conditions.
+Throughout the operation, the tanker remains free to rotate around the buoy in response to changing wind, wave, and current conditions.
+This weathervaning capability is a fundamental engineering principle of SPM operations.

 What is a Single Point Mooring (SPM) system?